 For investment loans in particular, refinancing is the best way to keep your repayments to a minimum.

-How often do I need to make the repayments?
+How often do I need to make the repayments on interest only?

 Normally, banks don’t allow weekly and fortnightly payments if you’re making interest only payments.